What is a gastric balloon?

 - Acid reflux or indigestion.

-- Balloon rupture.
+- Balloon leakage or rupture.
 This is rare and the balloon is usually expelled naturally.

 - Injury during insertion or removal of the balloon.